SoccerNet-v2: A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos: SoccerNet-v2 Dataset

 \section{SoccerNet-v2 Dataset}

-\mysection{Overview.} We compare SoccerNet-v2 with the relevant video understanding datasets that propose localization tasks in Table~\ref{tab:DatasetsComparison}.
+\mysection{Overview.} Table~\ref{tab:DatasetsComparison} compares SoccerNet-v2 with the relevant video understanding datasets proposing localization tasks.
 SoccerNet-v2 stands out as one of the largest overall, and the largest for soccer videos by far.
-In particular, we manually annotated \texttildelow 300k timestamps, temporally anchored in the 764 hours of video of the 500 complete games of \SoccerNet.
-The vocabulary of our proposed classes is centered on the soccer game and soccer broadcast domains, hence it is well-defined and consistent across games.
+In particular, we manually annotated \texttildelow 300k timestamps, temporally anchored in the 764 hours of the 500 games of \SoccerNet.
+We center the vocabulary of our classes on the soccer game and soccer broadcast domains, hence it is well-defined and consistent across games.
 Such regularity makes SoccerNet-v2 the largest dataset in term of events instances per class, thus enabling deep supervised learning at scale.
 As shown in Figure~\ref{fig:datasets}, SoccerNet-v2 provides the most dense annotations w.r.t. its soccer counterparts, and flirts with the largest fine-grained generic datasets in density and size.

 We hired 33 annotators for the annotation process, all frequent observers of soccer, for a total of \texttildelow 1600 hours of annotations.
 The quality of the annotations was validated by observing a large consensus between our annotators on identical games at the start and at the end of their annotation process.
 More details are provided in supplementary material.
 The annotations are divided in 3 categories: actions, camera shots, and replays, discussed hereafter.